tedthetrumpet/testpage/README.md

-# reminder of how to add samples in Estuary
+# reminder to self of how to add samples in Estuary

 * create local subfolder for github pages site
 * make sure there are no spaces in the file names